azuka31/Eduwork-Coding-Journey/notes/task_12.md

 	6. Find Customers by Support Rep:
 	•	Write a query to list all customers assigned to the support representative with SupportRepId = 5.
 	7. Filter Customers by Country:
-	•	Write a query to list all customers from ‘United States’.
+	•	Write a query to list all customers from 'USA'
 	8. Search by Postal Code:
-	•	Write a query to find all customers with the postal code ‘90210’.
+	•	Write a query to find all customers with the postal code '94043-1351'
 	9. Find Duplicate Customers:
 	•	Write a query to identify if there are any customers with the same first name, last name, and email address.
 	10. Top Cities by Customer Count: